 - 1. A topographic survey, as well as determine the Base Flood, 0.2 percent annual chance, and Flood Protection Elevations from the Flood Insurance Study, plot actual boundaries of the Floodplain on a topographic survey based on Base Flood Elevations from Flood Insurance Study, and plot the Floodway boundary based on Flood Insurance Rate Map Floodway boundaries. - 2.
-An elevation certificate for each existing building. - 3.
-A site plan showing all pertinent dimensions, existing or proposed buildings, structures, and natural features. - 4.
+An elevation certificate for each existing Building. - 3.
+A site plan showing all pertinent dimensions, existing or proposed Buildings, Structures, and Natural Features. - 4.
 Location of fill or storage of materials in relation to the Floodplain. - 5.
 Cut and fill calculations for all Floodplain alterations. - 6.
 Floodproofing Certificate, if applicable.
 Floodproofing Certificate requirements are found in FEMA's Technical Bulletin 3, Non-Residential Floodproofing Requirements and Certification (1993). - 7.
+Copies of any required county, state or federal permits or approvals.

+79 Ordinance No. ORD-20-33, effective, January 31, 2021.

-Copies of any required county, state or federal permits or approvals. - 8.
-If a proposed project involves fill, a new structure, or an addition to an existing structure that displaces any part of the existing Floodplain, the applicant shall obtain a permit from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) prior to approval by the City. - 9.
+- 8. If a proposed project involves fill, a new Structure, or an addition to an existing Structure that displaces any part of the existing Floodplain, the applicant shall obtain a permit from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) prior to approval by the City. - 9.
 If Floodplain elevations, Floodplain boundaries, or Floodway boundaries will be altered by the proposed project, the applicant shall obtain a Conditional Letter of Map Revision from FEMA prior to the issuance of permits by the City.
-For projects that receive a Conditional Letter of

-65 Ordinance No. ORD-20-33, effective, January 31, 2021.

-- Map Revision, a final Letter of Map Revision is required to be obtained from FEMA and a copy provided to the City prior to the issuance of a certificate of occupancy or final permit approval. - 10.
-If the proposal is located in a Floodway where the EGLE does not have jurisdiction, a hydrologic study must be submitted to demonstrate that structures and fill will not (1) increase the Flood level during occurrence of the Base Flood discharge, and (2) reduce the conveyance of the Floodway. - 11.
+For projects that receive a Conditional Letter of Map Revision, a final Letter of Map Revision is required to be obtained from FEMA and a copy provided to the City prior to the issuance of a certificate of occupancy or final permit approval. - 10.
+If the proposal is located in a Floodway where the EGLE does not have jurisdiction, a hydrologic study must be submitted to demonstrate that Structure and fill will not (1) increase the Flood level during occurrence of the Base Flood discharge, and (2) reduce the conveyance of the Floodway. - 11.
 Other relevant information requested by the Floodplain Administrator as necessary to properly evaluate the permit application. - 12.
-Prior to the issuance of a C of O or final permit approval, a certification by a registered professional engineer, registered architect, or registered land surveyor that the finished fill and building elevations were accomplished in compliance with the provisions of this ordinance.
+Prior to the issuance of a certificate of occupancy or final permit approval, a certification by a registered Professional Engineer, registered architect, or registered land surveyor that the finished fill and building elevations were accomplished in compliance with the provisions of this ordinance.
 This is usually handled with an Elevation Certificate.